kubesphere/website/content/en/blogs/serverless-vs-faas.md

 ---
-title: 'Serverless vs. Function-as-a-Service: Which One to Choose?'
+title: 'Serverless vs. Function-as-a-Service (FaaS): Which One to Choose?'
 tag: 'Serverless, FaaS'
 keywords: Serverless, FaaS
 description: This article explains the concepts of serverless and FaaS to discuss how to choose the right one for your business.